 Thank you for your interest in Learning Communities!

-Learning Communities are available to incoming first-year students entering the colleges of Arts & Science, Agriculture & Bioresources, Kinesiology, Engineering, and St. Thomas More in the fall of 2012.
-Sign-up begins in May 2012 and continues (on a first-come, first-served basis) until mid-June.
+Learning Communities are available to incoming first-year students entering the colleges of Arts & Science, Agriculture & Bioresources, Kinesiology, Engineering, and St. Thomas More in the fall of 2015.
+Sign-up begins at noon on May 11, 2015 and continues (on a first-come, first-served basis) until June 19 at noon.
 Advising your students to join a First-Year Learning Community at the University of Saskatchewan is one of the best ways you can help them on their road to success.

 Note: Sign-up in a Learning Community includes student registration in that block of Learning Community classes (in advance of the opening of general first-year registration).